 Northwesterners know the value of a cozy scarf or hat, and knitwear designer and author Laura Irwin offers an array of the most fashionable (and functional) around.
 Her hand-knit accessories made from pettable yarns like angora, combed wool and microfiber are offered alongside clothes by Holly Stalder and Rachael Donaldson’s Demimonde jewelry in their shared studio/boutique, Haunt.

 Fashion-forward Portlanders obsess over Ms. Wood and her innovative collection of kimono-inspired womenswear, fringed leather bags, obi belts and wooden shoes and jewelry.
 Pieces are dreamed up by Alicia Wood and then crafted with help of husband Ben Wood in the couple’s North Portland home studio.
-Available at Mabel & Zora in the Pearl District.

 Paper hasn’t been this cool since, well, ever.
 Local letterpress masters Egg Press give an age-old technique a total reboot, using sustainable materials like 100 percent cotton paper to make distinctive greeting cards, gift wraps and stationery.
 The whimsical art also comes with a good sense of humor, including graphics like “What’s growin’ on?” mustache charts and piles of bread that say, “Nice buns.”
 You can find the cards at many Portland stores, including Powell’s City of Books.